Kaspar T. Locher Summer Creative Scholarships

 You may ask Locher committee members to write for you, and may discuss your ideas for a proposal with them, but you should not ask them to help you formulate it.

 Are there examples of previous proposals that one might consult?

 No. Simply write a proposal that suits your interests and abilities, and that leaps off the page as the best of all possible creative ways to spend the summer.

 When will the scholarship recipients be determined?

-Application files are circulated among committee members over a period of a couple of weeks after the application deadline.
+Application files are read by the committee members for a couple of weeks after the application deadline.
 The committee then decides which applicants to meet for personal interviews.
-The awards will be announced around the twelfth week of the semester.
+The awards will be announced around the fourteenth week of the semester.